Shreya-reddy296/Traffic-Challan-Detection-using-OpenCV/README.md

 IDE Required-
 IDLE/Visual Studio/PyCharm

+DATABASE-
+A database is required with license plate registered mail-id's.

 Required Libraries Installation:
 All the required libraries can be installed using pip installer
 1. Go to command prompt and run the following commands